Data Science for Business

 Improve Business Outcomes with Data

 Massive amounts of data are now generated in all areas of business, but a new skillset and mindset are required to transform these raw numbers into real-world, bottom line results.
-Rather than simply using data as a reporting tool for what has already happened, learn how to harness data to predict outcomes and uncover actionable insights that drive you and your organization to a more successful future.
+Rather than simply using data as a reporting tool for what has already happened, you will learn how to harness data to predict outcomes and uncover actionable insights that drive you and your organization to a more successful future.

 In this course you will learn the fundamentals of data science, AI and machine learning—and their business applications.
 You will learn how to wield data to inform decisions and strategies, get the most out of your data scientists and consultants, and leverage the power of machine learning to impact the bottom line.